Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 - Infrastructure as a service; YOU are responsible for operating systems, patching, access
 - Different pricing options (on-demand, reserved, spot, etc.)
 - SSH is a secure way to log into and administer remote computers
-- AWS Marketplace allows partners to market and sell their software to AWS customers
+- AWS Marketplace allows partners to market and sells their software to AWS customers
 ##### LOAD BALANCING AND AUTO-SCALING
-- Load balancing distributes load across multiple instances, across multiple availability zones (i.e., high availability)
+- Load balancing distributes the load across multiple instances, across multiple availability zones (i.e., high availability)
 - Auto-scaling automatically scales out/in instances based on the load ELASTIC BEANSTALK
 - Platform as a Service that allows you to "just write code"; all underlying work "magically" happens for you
 ##### AWS LIGHTSAIL
-- "AWS lite," used to create simple websites without having to understand all of the underlying infrastructure
+- "AWS lite," used to create simple websites without having to understand all of the underlying infrastructures
 - Interface quite different from "regular" AWS
 ##### AMAZON WORKSPACES
 - Desktops in the cloud